Malcolm Allan – Chairman

 A proven achiever with a great sense of humour and loads of enthusiasm, he is excited to be working on a board level where it is all about sport and giving back to the community – something he is passionate about!

 He is currently the Country Manager at UMS (NZ) Limited (Urban Maintenance Systems).
 Previous recent roles included General Manager Sales and Marketing at OCS (Global Facilities Management Company and NZ’s largest and number 1 cleaning company) his major challenge being to develop and execute a customer-led strategy to grow the business of an exceptional operationally led organisation which has the opportunity to improve its customer focus, Head of Business Development at Turners & Growers where he developed entirely new revenue streams and initiatives, and Contract Sales Director for The Shopping Channel, initiating systems, processes, offerings or tools from a blank canvas.

 Bridget Leonard – Deputy Chairman

-She initially qualified and worked as a physiotherapist before completing a BSc and PhD in physiology.
-Bridget has undertaken research into the causes and prevention of hypertension, heart disease, diabetes and obesity.
-More recently her physiology has been applied to the science of sports anti-doping.
+I have a background in physiotherapy and biomedical physiology and have undertaken research into the causes and prevention of hypertension, heart disease, diabetes and obesity.
+Currently my physiology is applied to anti-doping and the protection of clean sport.

 Paul Seo – Board Member